Neurology Hospital in Dubai

 Neurology Expertise

-As a multi disciplinary hospital offering comprehensive care, our neurology department is part of a wider team that is highly experienced in working with the central nervous system.
+As a multi disciplinary hospital in Dubai offering comprehensive care, our neurology department is part of a wider team that is highly experienced in working with neurological disorders and the central nervous system.
 We believe that compassionate care is just as important as making an accurate diagnosis and our world class team is fully supported by a full suite of 21st century medical technology that includes 3d scanning and robotic surgery.

 Valiant Clinic & Hospital's Neurology department treats all brain spinal cord disorders and conditions.
 There is a strong focus on collaborating with other departments in the hospital to provide comprehensive care for patients with conditions that affect the brain and spinal cord.